Tarzanchik/trading-bot/README.md

 Trading Bot
 ==========

-This Telegram bot collects stock data, performs simple trend analysis, and provides buy or sell suggestions.
-The logic relies on moving-average comparison to guess potential market direction. **Use at your own risk.
+This Telegram bot collects stock data from the Moscow Exchange when possible and falls back to Yahoo Finance.
+It performs basic technical analysis and can show the latest price. **Use at your own risk.
 This is not professional financial advice.**

 Setup
 -----